-Bristol Community College international students who are in the U.S. on an F-1 student visa, and have been in good standing for at least one semester, have the option to work at on-campus jobs.
-When school is in session, an international student can work a maximum of 20 hours per week.
+If you are a Bristol Community College international students who is in the U.S. on an F-1 student visa, and you have been in good standing for at least one semester, you have the option to work at on-campus jobs.
+When school is in session, you can work a maximum of 20 hours per week.
 During winter or summer break, you will be allowed to work a maximum of 40 hours per week.
 Once you have found a job, it is important to remember that you cannot start working until you are enrolled in classes for the upcoming semester.

 In limited circumstances, international students who have been in-status for at least two semesters are eligible to apply for off-campus work authorization.
-An F-1 visa student may be authorized to work off-campus while school is in session and during school vacations due to (or through) economic hardship, curricular practical training (CPT) and/or optional practical training (OPT).
+If you are an F-1 visa student, you may be authorized to work off-campus while school is in session and during school vacations due to (or through) economic hardship, curricular practical training (CPT) and/or optional practical training (OPT).

 To be eligible for any off-campus employment, the international student must be in compliance with the following: